 What we know about Michigan church shooter Thomas Sanford

-(CNN) — Thomas Jacob Sanford, the suspect in Sunday morning’s mass shooting at a Michigan church, was an Iraq War veteran and outdoorsman, according to military records and social media posts.
+In recent weeks, locals said, Sanford began behaving oddly – asking a local political candidate questions about his positions on guns and Mormons, and then nearly running over a longtime friend with the truck in a seeming joke.

+Then, on Sunday morning, as neighbors took in the first reports of a mass shooting at a nearby LDS church, they saw the photos: Sanford’s GMC Sierra truck, rammed into the front of the burning building.

-Police say Sanford, 40, of Burton, Michigan, killed two and injured at least eight others while opening fire on congregants of the Church of Jesus Christ of Latter-day Saints in Grand Blanc, Michigan.
-Sanford, who also allegedly set fire to the church, was killed in an exchange of gunfire with police, authorities said.
+Police say Sanford, 40, crashed his truck into the front of the Church of Jesus Christ of Latter-day Saints in Grand Blanc before shooting at congregants with an assault rifle and setting the building on fire.
+At least four people were killed and eight injured.
+Sanford died during an exchange of gunfire with police, authorities said.

+Sanford’s friends and acquaintances are now trying to piece together how he went from a Marine veteran raising a child with a rare genetic disorder to the suspect in the country’s latest deadly rampage.

+Local authorities have not identified a motive in the attack.
+But White House Press Secretary Karoline Leavitt told Fox News Monday that Sanford was “an individual who hated people of the Mormon faith.”

 A Marine Corps spokesperson told CNN Sanford served as a sergeant and received several medals for his service, which lasted from 2004 to 2008.
 He was deployed during Operation Iraqi Freedom for several months starting in the summer of 2007.